 And things you can do to manage

-The extent to which this happens will depend on many things such as the condition you have, e.g. back pain, rheumatoid arthritis, osteoarthritis, gout, how severe it is, how well it’s being managed and the type of work you do.
-Physically demanding work, such as building, nursing and farming, will be impacted by painful joints or restricted movements.
-And any work that requires you to focus and concentrate, especially for extended periods of time, will be affected by brain fog, pain and lack of sleep.
+The extent to which this happens will depend on many things such as the condition you have, e.g. back pain, rheumatoid arthritis, osteoarthritis, gout, how severe it is, how well it’s being managed, and the type of work you do.
+Physically demanding work, such as building, nursing, and farming, will be impacted by painful joints or restricted movements.
+And any work that requires you to focus and concentrate, especially for extended periods, will be affected by brain fog, pain, and lack of sleep.

 The good news is there are things you can do to help manage these issues.
 We’ve listed a bunch of strategies here.
 This is part 1 of our 2 part blog.

 Note: we understand that some of these strategies may not be possible for all workplaces or conditions.
 However the majority of them can be adapted in some way to suit your needs.

 Work with your healthcare team to ensure your condition is under control and well managed.
 This may involve your GP, rheumatologist, physiotherapist, podiatrist and/or occupational therapist.
 They’ll also help you develop a plan to cope at work when your condition flares.

 Evaluate your workspace.
 Whatever your setting – office, retail, manufacturing, hospitality, transport – there are options for making it more supportive for you.
 The first step is to talk with an occupational therapist about the issues you’re facing and develop strategies to help you manage them.
 They may include simple things such as being aware of your posture throughout the day and changing position regularly to reduce pain, strain and fatigue.
 They may also involve changing your workspace to make it work for you.